ProfMoo/home/infrastructure/README.md

 ### To add new nodes with new disks

-1. Create LVM-Thin storage pool for the new disk
-2. Assign new nodes to that disk
+1. Navigate to relevant node in Proxmox GUI -> Disks -> LVM-Thin -> Create: Thinpool
+2. Select new disk by block device name (`lsblk` might help show available nodes on the node).
+Example names: `/dev/sda`, `/dev/sdb`, `/dev/sdc`.
+3. Give the disk a name.
+I've chosen to increment the disks by the bay #.
+Example: Bay #3 -> `disk3`
+4. Hit "Create".

 ### Upgrading Kubernetes